ECPrice1/Group_2_Project_3/README.md

 ## Instructions
 ### Repository

-This repository contains two juptyer notebooks, the first notebook [Tiktok.ipynb](Tiktok.ipynb) we used for cleaning our original data sets from Kaggle.
-In the second notebook [scrape.ipynb](scrape.ipynb) we utilized web scraping methods and API calls to Spotify to find top songs and their characteristics from September 2023 to June 2024.
+This repository contains a jupyter notebook, [scrape.ipynb](scrape.ipynb).
+In this notebook, we utilized web scraping methods to take the Top 50 tiktok songs from billboard (https://www.billboard.com/charts/tiktok-billboard-top-50/) and API calls to Spotify to find top songs and their characteristics from September 2023 to June 2024.

-There is a [database_creation.sql](database_creation.sql) file that shows how we were able to create a database in PostgreSQL and store our data there.
+Inside of the SQL folder, there is a [database_creation.sql](database_creation.sql) file that shows how we were able to create a database in PostgreSQL and store our data there as well as a screenshot (database_proof.png).

 In this repostiory you will find two folders, resources and dashboard.
-The resources folder contains all original csv files of TikTok songs from 2019 to 2022 downloaded from Kaggle.
-This folder also includes the final_tik_tok.csv concatenated version of all these files which we created and then converted to json format in the json_output_tik_tok file.
-We also have the scraped_tiktok_data.csv and json_output_scraped_tiktok_data files that hold our scraped data from Spotify.
+The resources folder contains our scraped data in csv and json format, named scraped_tiktok_data.csv and json_output_scraped_tiktok_data.

-We have our dashboard folder holding our [index.html](dashboard/index.html) file for our webpage that references all of our JavaScript files within that same folder.
-Each JS file is named based on what part of the HTML it is representing, the json_output files are what we used to reference the data in the webpage itself.
+We have our dashboard folder holding our all of our JavaScript files.
+Each JS file is named based on what part of the HTML it is representing, the json_output_scraped_tiktok_data.js file is what we used to reference the data in the webpage itself.

+Our [index.html](dashboard/index.html) file is located in the main folder and is used to deploy our webpage to Github Pages.

 ### Webpage
 In our interactive data dashboard webpage we have a summary statistics panel and a histogram showing the distribution of a song characteristic at the top of the page that can be be changed with a dropdown menu to display a different characteristic.<br>